Teaching Artist Opportunities

 - Instrumental Music

 Selected artists should have previous teaching experience.
-Experience with secondary students preferred.
+Experience with secondary students is preferred.

 If selected artists have not been processed through Anne Arundel County Public Schools (fingerprinted and have background checks on file) within the last year, they should be prepared to do so.

-Submitting this form acts as a proposal to mentor PVA High School students in an Extended Day Project.
+Submitting this form acts as a proposal to mentor Apex Arts High School students in an Apex Plus Project.
 Please complete a form for each project you are proposing.

-All projects proposals are due by May 31, 2021.
-Approval status will be communicated by June 15, 2021.
+All projects proposals are due by July 1, 2023.
+Approval status will be communicated by July 31, 2023.
 Accepted projects are not guaranteed to run unless the minimum enrollment is met.
-Project classes are currently held on Mondays and Wednesdays from 2:50-4:50 pm.

-If you are interested in teaching skill-based classes, please submit a general interest form (linked above).
+If you are interested in teaching skill-based classes, please submit a proposal form.

-All questions can be submitted to the PVA High School Extended Day Specialist, Jillian Murphy, at firstname.lastname@example.org
+All questions can be submitted to the Apex Arts High School Apex+ Teacher Specialist, Jillian Murphy, at firstname.lastname@example.org